Mitek Systems: IDP Software Vendor

 Stock: NASDAQ: MITK

 FY2026 financial context: After retiring $155.3 million in Convertible Senior Notes on February 1, 2026, Mitek enters the back half of FY2026 with no convertible note obligations and $191.8 million in cash and investments as of December 31, 2025 (pre-payoff).
 The board authorized a new $50 million share repurchase program on February 5, 2026.
-Analyst consensus projects $212 million in annual revenue and non-GAAP EPS of $1.65, with Jefferies upgrading the stock to Buy on February 13, 2026.
+Full-year net income reached $8.8 million in FY2025, up from $3.3 million in FY2024, reflecting the profitability improvement that drove analyst upgrades from Jefferies and Wall Street Zen.
 Institutional ownership fell by 31 funds (9.17%) last quarter, though Impax Asset Management increased its allocation by 25.45%.